Chameleon-Vision/chameleon-docs/docs/source/installation/pc-testing-setup.rst

 .. warning::

-	When running the program on testing computer, use the ``--unmanage-network``  :ref:`argument<command-line-arguments>` Otherwise your network settings might be changed
+	When running the program on testing computer, use the ``--unmanage-network``  :ref:`argument<command-line-arguments>`.
+	Otherwise your network settings might be changed.